 Again, I’m sounding like a broken record here, but you can get access to some statements online, but only up to a certain point.
 I remember having to call a mutual fund company for statements so I could confirm my cost basis.
 It took around a week to get the statements I needed in the mail.

 Furthermore, I know that brokers are now required to report cost basis information, but I still like to have a copy for myself.
 Call me crazy, but that’s just me.
 I get rid of them after I have sold out of the investment in question.

-Keep your bills – electric, water, cable and internet, etc. – for one year.
+Keep your monthly bills, like electric, water, cable and internet, etc. for one year.
 After that, you can shred them.

 More Involved Financial Statements

-Additionally, the IRS has six years to challenge your return if they feel you under reported gross income by 25% or more, and there is no time limit on how far you can get audited if the IRS feels that you filed a fraudulent return.
+Additionally, the IRS has six years to challenge your return if they feel you under reported gross income by 25% or more, and there is no time limit on how far back you can get audited if the IRS feels that you filed a fraudulent return.